Lynn Rippelmeyer

 Lynn Rippelmeyer is the first woman to fly the Boeing 747, the first woman to captain a 747 trans-oceanic, part of the first all-female crew, and first flight attendant to become an airline pilot.
 In retirement, she authored two books to chronicle her aviation journey - Life Takes Wings and Life Takes Flight and founded the nonprofit, ROSE - Roatan Support Effort.

 Rippelmeyer became the first woman to fly the 747 as a first officer for Seaboard World Airlines in 1980–1981.
 Seaboard World merged with Flying Tiger Line in 1980.
 Rippelmeyer became the first woman to captain the "jumbo jet" on a transoceanic flight while at People Express Airlines in 1984.
 She started her aviation career as a TWA flight attendant in 1972 before obtaining a departmental transfer as a TWA B-727 flight engineer in 1978.

 She was first officer on the first all-female crew for a scheduled commercial US carrier with Captain Emilie Jones, flying an Air Illinois, DHC-6 Twin Otter, 30 December 1977.
 This event was featured in the PBS documentary series We'll Meet Again with Ann Curry on Jan 8, 2019.
 In 1983 at People Express, Rippelmeyer was a co-captain on the first all female Boeing 737 crew.
 People Express merged with Continental which later merged with United Airlines.
 At United, she trained on the B-787 Dreamliner before retiring in 2013.

 Captain Rippelmeyer's uniforms were placed in the Smithsonian Institution, the San Diego Air and Space Museum, TWA's historical uniform display at the JFK airport's TWA Flight Center, and also in the Monroe County Historical Museum.
-She was named a Woman of the Year in England (1984), inducted into the International Forest of Friendship by Betty Gillies, a WWII WASP and original 99; mentioned in Who's Who of American Women 1983–1984, and was featured in a BBC documentary, Reaching for the Skies Episode: 2 "The Adventure of Flight", now available on YouTube.
+She was named a Woman of the Year in England (1984), inducted into the International Forest of Friendship by Betty Gillies, a WWII WASP and original 99; mentioned in Who's Who of American Women 1983–1984, and was featured in a BBC documentary, Reaching for the Skies Episode: 2 "The Adventure of Flight", now available on YouTube.Captain Rippelmeyer was featured in National Geographic's special Airplanes edition in April-May 2026 in an article titled Queen of the Skies.